 |---|---|---|

-Conciseness | The skill has some redundancy - the 'Key Testing Principles' section largely repeats information from 'Testing Philosophy', and the resource descriptions repeat content summaries that could be more terse.
+Conciseness | The skill has some redundancy—the 'Key Testing Principles' section largely repeats information from 'Testing Philosophy', and the resource descriptions repeat content summaries that could be more terse.
 The 'How to Use Resources' section restates what's already clear from the 'Available Resources' section.
 However, it's not egregiously verbose. | 2 / 3 |

 Actionability | The Quick Start Guide provides executable code examples for basic workflow and activity tests, which is good.
-However, the bulk of the skill is descriptive rather than instructive - it tells you what the resource files contain rather than providing concrete, actionable guidance directly.
-The actual testing patterns, mocking strategies, and replay testing are deferred entirely to resource files. | 2 / 3 |
+However, much of the skill is descriptive rather than instructive—it tells you what the resource files contain rather than providing concrete, actionable guidance directly.
+The main body lacks specific commands for setup, running tests, or concrete mocking examples. | 2 / 3 |

-Workflow Clarity | The skill identifies three test types and provides a testing philosophy, but lacks explicit sequencing for multi-step testing workflows.
-There are no validation checkpoints (e.g., 'run unit tests before integration tests', 'validate replay tests pass before deploying').
-The CI/CD integration is mentioned but entirely deferred to a resource file with no concrete steps. | 2 / 3 |
+Workflow Clarity | The skill identifies three test types and provides a testing philosophy, but lacks a clear sequenced workflow for how to approach testing a Temporal project end-to-end.
+There are no validation checkpoints or feedback loops (e.g., what to do when a replay test fails, how to diagnose determinism issues).
+The progression from unit → integration → replay is implied but not explicitly sequenced with verification steps. | 2 / 3 |

 Progressive Disclosure | This is the skill's strongest dimension.
-It provides a clear overview with well-organized, one-level-deep references to four specific resource files.
-Each resource is clearly signaled with when-to-load guidance, file paths, and content summaries.
-The 'How to Use Resources' section provides clear navigation patterns. | 3 / 3 |
+It provides a clear overview with well-signaled, one-level-deep references to four specific resource files.
+Each resource is clearly described with when to load it and what it contains, making navigation straightforward. | 3 / 3 |

 Total | 9 / 12 Passed |